kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#/tab }}
 {{#tab IONOS Cloud}}

+The IONOS Cloud credentials are configured in the `IONOSCloudCluster`.
-Credentials are configured per cluster.
-Therefore, no need to specify them for the provider.
+Therefore, there is no need to specify them during the provider initialization.

 ```bash
 clusterctl init --infrastructure ionoscloud-ionoscloud